Carne Asada Tacos

 - 1 lime, juiced

 - 1 serrano chile, stemmed and finely chopped

 - ½ cup chopped red onion

-- In a bowl, combine the butter, tequila, lemon and lime juice, thyme, serrano, garlic, cilantro, and onion and mix well.
+- In a bowl, combine the Land O Lakes® Butter with Olive Oil & Sea Salt, tequila, lemon and lime juice, thyme, serrano, garlic, cilantro, and onion and mix well.

-- Place steak in a large Ziploc bag and pour the marinade over steak.
+- Place steak in a large sealable bag and pour the marinade over steak.
 Zip up the bag and massage marinade around so that the steak is well covered.
+You can also use a shallow dish if you prefer.
 Let stand at room temperature for 30 minutes or in the refrigerator for up to 2 hours.

 - Preheat a grill or grill pan to high.
-Remove the steak from the plastic bag and season with salt and pepper.
+Remove the steak from the plastic bag and generously season with salt.
 Grill the steak for 5 to 7 minutes per side for medium-rare.
 Let rest 10 minutes, and then slice the steak against the grain into 1/2-inch pieces.

 - Place desired amount of meat into a warm corn tortilla.
-Top with salsa and avocado.
+Top with salsa, avocado, and other toppings as desired.
 Garnish with a wedge of lime, to be squeezed over taco before eating.